-Of course, we won’t all be replaced by robots, but artificial intelligence (even autonomous intelligence) WILL continue to change our work and IS changing our world.
+Of course, we won’t all be replaced by robots in industry 4.0, but artificial intelligence (even autonomous intelligence) WILL continue to change our work and IS changing our world.

 How do you think AI will change the future you?
 And what do you think about my model?